mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: Are you saying that what I'm doing with my mind while I'm sitting, even though it seems like what I do when I'm not sitting, still it's different?

 **Katagiri**: It's different because you can see the mind a little clearer.
 That's why you can see lots of things in zazen.
-But in zazen, you are very confused because you have not enough time to involve [yourself] in mind, because nothing to do, circumstances are very quiet.
+But in zazen, you are very confused because you have enough time to involve [yourself] in mind, because [there is] nothing to do and circumstances are very quiet.
 But *[unintelligible]* lots of things.
-So, [the] important point in zazen is, whatever happens in the "vomit".
+So, [the] important point in zazen is whatever happens.
+In the "vomit".
 [Yes,] vomit.
 "The vomit" means, anyway, *[he chuckles]* vomit of [the] mind.
 Mind has lots of things [it's] attaching to.
 So, vomit.
 Mind feels good, mind doesn't feel good; mind creates emotions, angers, et cetera.
 Anyway, vomit.
 Spit up.
 And then, if you spit up, just spit up.
-Then all you have to do is, just sit here.
-All you have to do is just sit.
+Then all you have to do is, just sitting here. *All* you have to do is, just sit.

 ##### 1:12:16

 **Same person**: Yeah, I understand that.
 One thought that I had about it, Roshi, is that sometimes it feels like building up bad habits in zazen.
 That if I'm going to sit, I should sit with effort; I shouldn't get in the habit of sitting with no effort.
 That's sitting sloppy zazen.
 Like if it just builds up bad habits in zazen, maybe it would be better to not sit so much until I am ready to sit with effort again.

 **Katagiri**: Well the point is just to spit out.
 But, you shouldn't think that, in that way.
 That's all.
 If you think in that way, "I am creating bad habit," that is extra.
 So immediately, you create another thing.

 So just spit up.
 Because this is the mind; your mind, your life.
 So, don't feel bad in that way; don't involve in that mind in that way.
 Just spit up.
 If your mind slips off, going to Europe, well let it go back.
 That's all.
 But when you go back, if at that time you think, "That is a bad habit" – that is extra.

 **Same person**: What if you don't ever want to bring it back?
 You know, what if you're sitting there *[unintelligible]* in Europe?